Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: Computational Experiments

 \subsection{Experimental Results}

-We consider a planning horizon of 4 hours from 7 a.m to 11 a.m, surrounding the morning demand peak.
-This period also corresponds to an episode in \gls{dqn}.
-The training phase in the \gls{dqn} is performed on a single GPU Tesla V100-PCIE-32GB.
+We evaluate all models over a 4-hour planning horizon, from 7:00 a.m. to 11:00 a.m., covering the morning peak demand period.
+To assess the practical efficacy and robustness of our approaches, we compare their performance against the benchmark models described in Section~\ref{sec:baselines} on the test set.